9 Most Dangerous Invasive Species in Ontario

 2.1 What are Invasive Species?

-Invasive species refers to any plants, animals, or other organisms that are not native to an ecosystem and that cause harm to the environment, the economy, or human health.
+Invasive species refers to any plants, animals, or other organisms that are not native to an ecosystem and cause harm to the environment, the economy, or human health.

 2.2 How Many Types of Invasive Species in Ontario Are There?